Blockstream/satellite/doc/docker.md

     blockstream/satellite
 ```

-After that, you can run the [USB configuration command](tbs.md#configure-the-host) inside the container:
+After that, you can start the receiver via the GUI or run the [USB configuration CLI command](tbs.md#configure-the-host) inside the container:

 ```
 blocksat-cli usb config
 ```

 The above step creates a network interface (typically named `dvb0_0`), configures the appropriate firewall rules, and assigns an IP address to the interface.
 Additionally, it configures the so-called reverse-path filtering rule for the interface.
-However, this particular configuration will not take effect when executed inside the container, as the container does not have permission to change the reverse-path filtering rules.
-Hence, to complete the configuration, run the following command directly from the host instead:
+However, the latter will not take effect when executed inside the container, as the container does not have permission to change the reverse-path filtering rules.
+Hence, to complete the configuration, run the following CLI command directly on the container host:

 ```
 blocksat-cli rp -i dvb0_0